kevinsogo/compgen/README.md

 You can also replace `-f [file]` with `-c [command]`.

 For the third command, the checker must accept three command line arguments `inputpath outputpath judgepath`.
-It returns 0 iff the answer is correct.
+It must exit with code 0 iff the answer is correct.
 (Currently, `kg test` with a custom checker only supports binary tasks and tasks where each subtask is binary-graded.)

 ## Convenience